Limerick City and County Council covers a geographical area of 2755sq.km and provides a wide range of services to more than 195,000 people

 Limerick City and County Council now has six electoral areas.
 Cllr.
-Michael Collins is Mayor of the City and County of Limerick.
+Daniel Butler is Mayor of the City and County of Limerick.

 Metropolitan District of Limerick

 - Cllr.
-Sarah Kiely is Cathaoirleach of the Metropolitan District of Limerick
+Catherine Slattery is Cathaoirleach of the Metropolitan District of Limerick

 - There are three electoral areas in the Metropolitan District of Limerick:

 Limerick City West

 Limerick City East

 - Cllr.
 Kevin Sheahan is Cathaoirleach of the Municipal District of Adare-Rathkeale

 - Population: 27,650

 - Cllr.
 Liam Galvin is Cathaoirleach of the Municipal District of Newcastle West